Aas-md/git-demo/README.md

 # git-demo
-This is git demo directory and I have made revision git from Apna college delta cource
+This is git demo directory and I have made revision git from Apna college delta cource.